ZoneMinder/mlapi/README.md

 What
 =====
 An API gateway that you can install in your own server to do object, face and gender recognition.
-Easy to extend to many/any other model
+Easy to extend to many/any other model.
+You can pass images as:
+- a local file
+- remote url

 Technologies
 =============